smusp/SEMs_with_lavaan/Green_2023/05_one_way_LATENT.md

 # Extract residual variances for y1 from estimates
 ResidVarY1 <- sapply(lapply(estimates, "[[", "theta"), diag)
 ResidVarY1 <- ResidVarY1[1,]; ResidVarY1   # Compare with 2nd row in Table 21.6

-# Differences between y1 variances and y1 residual variances are latent error variances
+# Differences between y1 variances and y1 residual variances are latent variances
 VarY1 - ResidVarY1

-# Compare with the latent error variances
+# Compare with the latent variances
 LatentVar

 ## Relaxing some constraints